ricardopieper/donkey-lang/src/semantic/New Type Inference Algorithm.md

 ============================

-The file `type_inference.rs` right now contains 1.6k lines of code, and after I got away from this project for almost 10 months, I can't undertand it anymore.
+The file `type_inference.rs` right now contains 1.6k lines of code, and after I got away from this project for almost 10 months, I can't understand it anymore.

 It's too complex.
 At every point, I have to handle the difference between a simple type like `i32`, `str`, etc and a composite, generic type such as `List<i32>`, `ptr<List<i32>>`, etc. Not only that, I need to handle the difference between fully resolving and constructing a type in the first try,